 Selected Conference Papers

-Kotouza, D. (2017) Discussion on 'fetishism and alienation' at the Parliament of Bodies with Nadia Bou Ali, Ray Brassier, Mattin and Paul B. Preciado.
+Kotouza, D. (2017) 'On Fetishism, Postcoloniality and the National Resistance to Debt'. at the Parliament of Bodies with Nadia Bou Ali, Ray Brassier, Mattin and Paul B. Preciado.
 Documenta 14, Kassel, Germany, 5 September.

 Kotouza, D. (2017) ‘Abjection as an Intersectional Conceptual Tool’.
 British Sociological Association Annual Conference, Manchester, 4 April.